dzuk-mutant/realtime-forms-test/readme.md

 ----

-What will eventually be the realtime forms package is in Form.elm and it's various submodules (Field, Validatable, Validator).
+What will eventually be the realtime forms package is in Form.elm and it's various submodules (Field, Validatable, etc.).